trippsc2/ansible-collection-zabbix/roles/proxy_sqlite3/README.md

 # Ansible Role: trippsc2.zabbix.proxy_sqlite3
 Version: 1.1.8

-['This role installs a SQLite3 database for use by a Zabbix Proxy.']
+This role installs a SQLite3 database for use by a Zabbix Proxy on a Linux system.

 ## Requirements